Dan-Sones/prism/README.md

 Prism is an MVP self-hostable Experimentation Platform that I have built for the fulfillment of my undergraduate degree in BSc (Hons) Digital & Technology Solutions (Software Engineering).

+**NOTE:** The GitHub language percentage is **INCORRECT** - the HTML percentage is greatly inflated by the inclusion of Gatling reports in the repository.

 ## Highlights

 - **Deterministic Experiment and Variant Assignment** - Bucket and Variant-Level Hash functions